jiaaro/jiaaro/_posts/2013-03-25-KNN-for-humans.md

 classification == "apple"
 {% endhighlight %}

-In this case we see that the top 3 are all "Apple" so we conclude this unknown fruit must be an apple.
+In this case we see that the top 3 are all “Apple“ so we conclude this unknown fruit must be an apple.

 You can expand this to more more than two features though.
 You can actually use that distance formula from earlier with as many dimensions as you want.

-Let's try it with 4:
+Let’s try it with 4:

 {% highlight python %}
     e == (a**2 + b**2 + c**2 + d**2) **0.5